 \subsection{Three examples}

-\begin{example} The first example is the Quad which has been studied in \cite{Albers_Banhatti_Sadlo_Schwartz_Tabachnikov_Polygonal_symplectic_billiards}.
-In particular, this is the single table setting, however, we adopt the two-table perspective for visualization.
+\begin{example} The first example is the Quad which has been studied in \cite{Albers_Banhatti_Sadlo_Schwartz_Tabachnikov_2025}.
+In particular, this is the single table setting; however, we adopt the two table perspective for visualization.

 We use the algorithm from Remark \ref{remark:intuition_for_C} to determine the set of critical points $C$.
 That is, we pick a vertex $x_0$ and consider all trajectories starting in $x_0$.
 For the chosen example after applying the symplectic billiard map once the image contains a vertex.
-Tracing back leads to the point $c\in C$, see Figure \ref{fig:quad_c_bestimmen_0} on the left.
-We repeat this process with the subsegments until the even trajectory hits a vertex, see Figure \ref{fig:quad_c_bestimmen_0} on the right.
+Tracing back leads to the point $c\in C$, see Figure \ref{fig:quad_c_bestimmen_0} at the top.
+We repeat this process with the subsegments until the even trajectory hits a vertex, see Figure \ref{fig:quad_c_bestimmen_0} at the bottom.

 To determine $C$ we collect all the points on the even trajectory.
-It is not necessary to also collect the points splitting segments as these will be added when starting at other vertices.
+It is not necessary to also collect the points that split segments as these will be added when starting at other vertices.

 Repeating this for all edges and vertices yields the set $C$ of critical points, displayed in Figure \ref{fig:C_grid_quad_sub} for the Quad.
 In contrast, Figure \ref{fig:C_grid_quad_sub} shows that the filled set of vertices $F$ of the Quad is infinite.